drank10/AnotherChatbot/README.md

 <img src="AnotherChatbot.jpg">

 ## Overview
 This is an basic AI chatbot interface designed to handle various text-to-speech (TTS) functionalities and image generation based on user interactions.
-It uses the F5 TTS engine and can handle responses in multiple emotions The LLM can be hosted using LM Studio or Ollama and supports current vision LLM models
+It uses the F5 TTS engine and can handle responses in multiple emotions.
+The LLM can be hosted using LM Studio or Ollama and supports current vision LLM models

 ## Features
 - **Multi-Agent Support:** Switch between different agents with unique personalities and styles.
 Note: Using multiple emotions requires the system prompt to be set to return the emotion tag.